-Airlines suspend China flights, cut services on virus fears
+More airlines drop flights to China as virus spreads

+BANGKOK (AP) — British Airways halted all flights to China and American Airlines suspended Los Angeles flights to and from Shanghai and Beijing as efforts to contain a new virus intensifies.

+The coronavirus has now infected more people in China than were sickened in the country by the SARS outbreak in 2002-2003.
+The number of confirmed cases jumped to 5,974, surpassing the 5,327 in mainland China from SARS.
+The virus has killed more than 130 people.

-BANGKOK (AP) — British Airways said Wednesday it is halting all flights to China, joining several Asian carriers that are either suspending or significantly cutting back service there as fears spread about a new virus that has killed more than 130 people.
+The British and U.S. carriers on Wednesday joined several Asian carriers that are either suspending or significantly cutting back service there as fears spread about the coronavirus.

 Air India and South Korean budget carrier Seoul Air are also halting all flights to the country, and Indonesia’s Lion Air plans to do the same.
 Other carriers including Finnair, Hong Kong-based Cathay Pacific, and Singapore-based Jetstar Asia are slashing service.